 Why is cash flow important?

 Cash flow is important because it enables you to meet your existing financial obligations as well as plan for the future.

 Yet, cash flow is a common challenge among small businesses.
 Around 60% of small business owners say that cash flow has been a problem for their business and with 89% of them saying these problems have had a negative impact on their business.

-By balancing your inflows and outflows of cash, you can ensure the smooth day-to-day running of your business, at the same time as building sufficient reserves to weather peaks and troughs in sales, late invoice payments or unexpected expenses.
+By balancing your inflows and outflows of cash, you can ensure the smooth day-to-day running of your business, at the same time as building sufficient reserves to weather peaks and troughs in sales, late invoice payments, or unexpected expenses.

 Is cash flow more important than revenue?

-What is the most important part of a cash flow statement?
+What is a cash flow statement?

 Why are cash flow forecasts important for a business?

 Cash flow forecasts predict your future incomings and outgoings, based on your known costs and historical revenue data.
 You can use a cash flow forecast to understand whether you might experience a shortfall or surplus of cash in the future and use this in your decision-making.

 For example, if you predict a shortfall you might consider cost-trimming whereas if you predict a surplus, you can consider expansion into other markets.
 You can learn more about how to create a cash flow forecast here.

-- If you'd prefer a Card with no annual fee, rewards or other features, an alternative option is available – the Business Basic Card.
+1. If you'd prefer a Card with no annual fee, rewards or other features, an alternative option is available – the Business Basic Card.
 Membership Rewards points are earned on every full £1 spent and charged, per transaction.
 Terms and conditions apply.